 Who Abuses Ketamine?

+Despite the unpleasant short-term and long-term side effects of ketamine, some people still abuse it due to the euphoric effects it provides and the “escape” from reality that a “k hole” experience offers.
+Although many experiences using ketamine can definitely be unpleasant, at least 50 percent of ketamine users report experiencing pleasant effects like happiness, relaxation and an enhanced perception of the things around them.3 People who are struggling to cope with difficult life situations may also abuse ketamine regularly to escape the stress of everyday life, despite its negative effects.
 Ketamine is classified by the FDA as a Schedule III drug and according to the National Survey on Drug Use and Health (NSDUH) young adults ages 18 and older are the most frequent abusers of ketamine and other hallucinogens like LSD, MDMA (Ecstasy), and NBOMe.6,7 Ketamine first emerged as a recreational drug in the mid-1980s and continues to be abused by young adults in the party scene.
 Since its effects are felt quickly and they generally wear off in an hour or less, it is ideal for recreational abuse at clubs and raves.

 Ketamine Treatment for Depression